Floorer leaves clients out of pocket and without new wooden floor

 They also discovered they had been sold flooring that was different to what McEwan had promised them.
 Far from being from Europe, the boxes showed the exact same specifications as a product they could buy just up the road at a competitor’s store – and for cheaper.

 Rakhimov and Poltorak have written to McEwan several times and asked for their money back.
-His latest promise was to refund them on August 20, but to date, no money has shown up in their account.
+His latest promise was to refund them on August 20.

+Since the Fair Go story aired on August 22, the couple have now got $8000 back and are speaking with McEwan about the second $8000 when his flooring products are taken away.

 Fair Go has made repeated attempts to contact McEwan, but he has not responded.